jloutz/nlp_capstone/doc/capstone_project.md

 - classify texts with features that were not explicitly seen in the (fine-tuning) training set?
 - "understand" out-of-vocabulary words?
-- classify well taking polysemy and synonyms into account?

 Can these classifiers perform better than well-known benchmark classifiers?